Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/09 - MVC Pattern in iOS/README.md

 # Outcome 9 - MVC Pattern in iOS
 ## Skill Description

-The Fellow will be able to create an iOS Application using the MVC pattern, creating each content as a modular entity, and bringing them together to build the product.
+A person with this skill can create an iOS Application using the MVC pattern, creating each content as a modular entity, and bringing them together to build the product.

 ## Output
-After attaining this skill, and as a demonstration of it, I will create the following:

-1. A model highlighting fields that represent a user object, mapped to a persistent data store (`NSKeyedArchiver` or `CoreData`)
+Create a model for your iOS app highlighting fields that represent a user object, mapped to a persistent data store (`NSKeyedArchiver` or `CoreData`).
-2. A `UIViewController` tied to its script and Scene
-3. A **Checkpoint 3** project submission meeting all the required specifications

 ## Objectives